Alphamoz/extension_playground/README.md

 # Playground to develop BlueOS Extension
 Welcome to my docker to develop BlueOS Extension
-This is a repo to build a simple extension using docker for BlueOS Extension
+This is a repo to build a simple extension using docker for BlueOS Extension.

 #### _Please install Docker and register before proceed to get a username for build docker image._